sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 By default, _getStartHours_ and _getEndHours_ basically retrieve the same list, but _getStartHours_ removes the last entry and _getEndHours_ removes the first entry.
-Since we have custom start and end handling in _findNextBoundary_, we also need to modify the start and end hour lists.
+Since we have custom start and end handling in _findNextCustomBoundary_, we also need to modify the start and end hour lists.

 To get correct start times, we need to first pass _true_ as the _isStart_ parameter from _getStartHours_ to _getSharpHours_.